 The acquisition of EGEN was accounted for under the acquisition method of accounting which required the Company to perform an allocation of the purchase price to the assets acquired and liabilities assumed.
-The fair value of the consideration transferred for the acquisition is approximately \$27.6 million.
+The fair value of the consideration transferred for the acquisition is approximately \$2.6 million.
 The preliminary purchase price exceeds the estimated fair value of the net assets acquired by approximately \$2.0 million which was recorded as goodwill.

 Under the acquisition method of accounting, the total purchase price is allocated to EGEN's net tangible and intangible assets and liabilities based on their estimated fair values as of the acquisition date.
-The table below summarizes the preliminary estimated fair values of EGEN's net tangible and intangible assets and liabilities on the acquisition date.
-The purchase price allocations are preliminary and subject to change as more detailed analyses are completed and additional information with respect to the fair values of the assets and liabilities acquired becomes available.

-.
+There were no subsequent adjustments to provisional amounts in finalizing the purchase price allocation of acquisition of substantially all of the assets of EGEN on June 20, 2014.
+The following table summarizes the fair values of these assets acquired and liabilities assumed related to the acquisition.

 Property and equipment, net \$ 35,000

 In-process research and development 25,802,000

 Goodwill 1,976,000

 Total assets: 27,813,000

 Accounts payable and accrued liabilities (235,000)

 Net assets acquired \$ 27,578,000

 GEN-1 Plus Avastin® Trial.
 On April 29, 2015, we announced the expansion of our ovarian cancer development program to include a Phase I dose escalating trial to evaluate GEN-1 in combination with Avastin® and Doxil® in platinum-resistant ovarian cancer patients.
-Expected to begin in the first half of 2016, the new trial is supported by preclinical studies demonstrating that the combination of GEN-1 with Avastin® may result in significant clinical benefit with a favorable safety profile.
+Expecting enrollment to begin in the first half of 2016, the new trial is supported by preclinical studies demonstrating that the combination of GEN-1 with Avastin® may result in significant clinical benefit with a favorable safety profile.